Benwood, Indiana

 Benwood is an unincorporated community in Van Buren Township, Clay County, Indiana, United States.
 It is part of the Terre Haute Metropolitan Statistical Area.

-History

 A post office was established at Benwood in 1881, and remained in operation until it was discontinued in 1882.
 Benwood was likely named in honor of Ben Davis, a railroad official.

 Mining was the originally the primary industry of Benwood.